fat/haunt/README.md

 ### What is it?

-**Haunt helps you keep your github issues under control.** It does this by allowing you to run unit tests against github issues and pull requests, then make contextual decisions about closing, sorting, tagging, and commenting.
+**Haunt helps you keep your github issues under control.** It does this by allowing you to run unit tests against github issues and pull-requests, then make contextual decisions about closing, sorting, tagging, and commenting.

 ---
 ### How it's done?